pi3d/pi3d.github.com/sphinx/FAQ.rst

   ``sys.path.insert(1, '/home/pi/pi3d')`` before ``import pi3d``.
 The
   pi3d_demo files do this automatically.

-  At the moment the PexParticles, Pong, SpriteMulti and StringMulti demos fail mainly due to non-implemented features of numpy (einsum, interp, remainder and outer).
-It's not clear that there is a speed benefit as pypy won't improve the GPU functionality or the numpy calculations but there might be a little improvement in some areas.
+  At the moment the PexParticles and Pong demos fail mainly due to non-implemented features of numpy (einsum, interp, remainder and outer).
+The speed benefit of running pypy won't improve the GPU functionality or the numpy calculations but in some areas where there is a lot of looping in the python code there could be gains (The CollisionBalls.py demo for instance).

 DIY environments
 ----------------